What is the Wildlife Act 1975?

 - the most appropriate and effective way to encourage compliance and punish wildlife crime.

-The Panel will focus on the terms of reference.
+The Panel focused on the terms of reference.
 Some issues although they may be important, will necessarily fall outside the scope of the review either because they are not central to the operation of the Act or because other reviews are already considering them.

 - how DELWP and other responsible organisations administer the Act, including their policies, organisational structures and procedures